flomflam/Rock-Paper-Scissors/README.md

 # Create a Rock, Paper, Scissors game using Python!
 ## Requirements
 - User Input to choose "rock", "paper", or "scissors"
-- Randomly pick computer choice
+- Randomly pick one as the computer choice
+- Apply game rules if the 2 selections are different
-- Apply game rules
+- Apply game rules if the user and computer tie
 - Print message with who chose what and who won
 - Make sure user input is valid and repeat user input if not in choice options
+- Make the game replayable

 ## Need a place to start?
 - go to https://github.com/flomflam/Rock-Paper-Scissors